MostlyEmre/hnn/README.md

 - **Copy submission URL:** No need to copy the URL of the submission by right clicking, there's a button for that.
 - **Pagination:** Easy to use navigation.
 - **Context aware "Go Back" button:** You will never get lost, no matter where you click, you can always go back.

+## About the Paywall feature and the supporting NodeJS Script

+The paywall feature provides archive.is and archive.org URLs for the relevant article.

+### Problem

+Not every paywalled article is archived on archive.is or archive.or.

+### Solution

+[HN Paywall Archiver](https://github.com/EmreYYZ/HN-Paywall-Archive) is a NodeJS script I created that checks every new HackerNew post, tries to match the URL with the paywall database, and if matched, the script automatically archives the URL on Archive.is.

+This way, 99% of the posts you see on HNN with the paywall warning will have their archived versions ready when you click on the `Read without Paywall` button (Or the buttons on the post page) to read.

 ## A bug